-As discussed before, an entity type has a key attribute which uniquely identifies each entity in the entity set.
+As discussed before, an entity type has a key attribute that uniquely identifies each entity in the entity set.
 But there exists some entity type for which key attribute can’t be defined.
 These are called Weak Entity type.

 Article Contributed by Sonal Tuteja.
-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.